Taxi entrepreneur - how to start up your taxi service

 • 10% in passenger transport

-Registration also entitles you to deduct the VAT included in the purchases you make for your taxi business.
-For example, you can deduct the VAT in your fuel, e-charging, repair, or car wash expenses.
+Registration for VAT also entitles you to deduct the VAT that is included in the purchases you make for your taxi business.
+For example, you can deduct the VAT included in your expenses for fuel or charging costs and for repair or car wash expenses.
+Check the amount of VAT you paid in your receipt.

 If the vehicle is used for other taxable business activities in addition to passenger transport and the vehicle is also in private use, VAT deductions can be made only with regards to passenger transport.